-This action focuses on promoting backyard home development in more areas of Redmond.
-A backyard home is a single-family detached unit that does not exceed 1,500 square feet located on a small lot short plat.
+Description: This action focuses on promoting backyard home development in more areas in Redmond.
+A Backyard home is a single-family detached unit that does not exceed 1,500 square feet located on a small lot short plat.
 The home is affordable to an individual or family earning less than 120% AMI.
 Backyard homes are currently only allowed in the Education Hill neighborhood on single-family lots that are at least 200% of the minimum average lot size or about 15% less than would otherwise be required to subdivide a lot.
 For this action, the City will examine regulatory amendments that would expand backyard home development since they could house seniors, younger populations, and single person households.
 Backyard homes can serve as a form of housing for seniors to age in place and can expand options for multigenerational living.
+The City should explore the trade-offs associated with the removal of the affordability and minimum average lot size requirement.
+As a first step, the City should evaluate parcels and development patterns in the City using GIS tools to see where there is potential to add backyard homes in areas where they are not currently allowed.